kerns/commander-v/README.md

 ## Feedback

 Bugs, ideas, feedback and pull requests can go to [GitHub issue tracker](https://github.com/kerns/commander-v/issues).
 The Commander is listening.
 If you're using and enjoying Commander V, please consider leaving a review on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=kerns.commander-v).
-This motivates the Commander to stay sailing!
+This motivates The Commander to continue sailing.